Do Analysts Recommend You Should Buy Kadmon Holdings, Inc. (KDMN) Stock?

-On Thursday, shares of Kadmon Holdings, Inc. (NYSE:KDMN) marked $4.38 per share versus a previous $4.28 closing price.
-With having a 2.34% gain, an insight into the fundamental values of Kadmon Holdings, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-KDMN showed a fall of -3.31% within its YTD performance, with highs and lows between $1.63 – $5.50 during the period of 52 weeks, compared to the simple moving average of 23.08% in the period of the last 200 days.
+On Thursday, shares of Kadmon Holdings, Inc. (NYSE:KDMN) marked $4.30 per share versus a previous $4.38 closing price.
+With having a -1.83% loss, an insight into the fundamental values of Kadmon Holdings, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+KDMN showed a fall of -5.08% within its YTD performance, with highs and lows between $1.63 – $5.50 during the period of 52 weeks, compared to the simple moving average of 19.09% in the period of the last 200 days.

 Nomura equity researchers changed the status of Kadmon Holdings, Inc. (NYSE: KDMN) shares to a “Buy” rating in the report published on January 10th, 2020.
 Other analysts, including Citigroup, also published their reports on KDMN shares.
 Citigroup repeated the rating from the previous report, marking KDMN under “Buy” rating, in the report published on February 26th, 2019.
 Additionally, KDMN shares got another “Hold” rating from WBB Securities, setting a target price of $2.90 on the company’s shares, according to the report published in October 17th, 2018.
 On March 16th, 2017, WBB Securities Upgrade an Hold rating and increased its price target to $3.25.
 On the other hand, Piper Jaffray Initiated the “Overweight” rating for KDMN shares, as published in the report on March 14th, 2017.